jackdewinter/pymarkdown/docs/rules/rule_md018.md

 ## Reasoning

+### Correctness

-In most cases, one or more hash characters (`#`) followed by text was meant to indicate an Atx Heading, with the space between the hash characters and the text being omitted.
+In most cases, one or more hash characters (`#`) followed by text was probably meant to indicate an Atx Heading, with the space between the hash characters and the text being omitted.
+The triggering of this rule will allow the document's author to decide on whether the o mission of the space was accidental or not.

 ## Examples